-I have performed several tasks for RCTC over the last two years updating and creating content not only for their main website, but for the various the construction and project proposal websites as well.
+I have performed several tasks for RCTC over the last two years updating and creating content, not only for their main website, but for the various construction and project proposal websites as well.
 This article only highlights a few.

-NOTE: Our company did not create the latest version of the RCTC main website.
-We still do a great deal of work for them, but for the website, they decided to go another way.
+NOTE: Geographics company did not create the latest version of the RCTC main website.
+They still do a great deal of work for them, but for the website, they decided to go another way.

 Since 2015 I have been maintaining many of the websites and one of the servers for the Riverside County Transportation Commission (RCTC).
 When I took over maintaining the server users were complaining that they were uploading files that were disappearing after a day or so.
 It turned out that the server was full.
 I proposed that the server be upgraded for 2 reasons.

 - I was not yet familiar with the servers content and didn't want to delete anything that might break any websites.

 - Much of the content on these websites are public information that legally must be available for research.

 I was amazed that the server had not been compromised as the 'root' password was only five letters,...lowercase.
 The server had been running for 10 years so, it must have been luck that kept hackers out because, as is usually the case, in the secure log there was the steady stream of brute force attacks against the root login...."amazing".

 So, I upgraded the server and added a reasonable password for root.